Desmostylus: Description

-Desmostylus was a large, hippopotamus-like creature, with the adult Keton specimen of D. hesperus measuring 275 cm in length, 105 cm in height and 1283 kg in body mass; the largest known humerus which is 1.3 times that of the Keton specimen in length probably belonged to an individual with a mass of 2.8 MT.
+Desmostylus was a large, hippopotamus-like creature, with the adult Keton specimen of D. hesperus measuring 275 cm in length, 105 cm in height and 1283 kg in body mass; the largest known humerus, which is 1.3 times that of the Keton specimen in length, probably belonged to an individual with a mass of 2.8 MT.
 It had a short tail and powerful legs with four hooves.
-Both the creature's jaws were elongated and sported forward-facing tusks, which were elongated canines and incisors.
+The animal's jaws were elongated and sported forward-facing tusks, which were elongated canines and incisors.

 Most likely fully aquatic, Desmostylus is thought to have lived in shallow water in coastal regions, usually less than 30 meters deep.
 Recent isotope work indicates that Desmostylus more likely lived (or spent a large amount of time) in freshwater or estuary ecosystems foraging for aquatic freshwater plants.

 Its less dense bone structure suggests that Desmostylus had a lifestyle of active swimming and possibly feeding at the surface, unlike other desmostylians that were primarily slow swimmers and/or bottom walkers and sea grass feeders.